hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

         return [index, department];
     }));
 }).then(function () {
-    // The following query finds all the departments that have a person named "Peter" working in them. return departmentsMap.valuesWithPredicate(Predicates.equal('people[any].name', 'Peter')) }).then(function (departmentWithPeter) {
+    // The following query finds all the departments that have a person named "Peter" working in them return departmentsMap.valuesWithPredicate(Predicates.equal('people[any].name', 'Peter')) }).then(function (departmentWithPeter) {
     departmentWithPeter.toArray().forEach(function (department) {